Who Should Use Trimix Injections?

 Users of Trimix are typically men who have tried oral ED medications without success or men who have found that they prefer injectables to treat ED because of the side effects they have experienced with oral medications.
 There are some contraindications to using Trimix, such as men who have a condition that predisposes to priapism, have an anatomical deformity of the penis, or are taking any medications that interfere with blood clotting (McVary, 2010).

 How Do They Get Trimix Injections Online?

 Trimix is a prescription medication, so the first step for men seeking treatment is to make an appointment with a physician.
-This appointment can be with a local physician or with our partner, TeleMD Now.
+This appointment can be with a local physician or with our partner, Telegra MD.